 - Elected and appointed officials and candidates listed in Government Code Section 87200 - Employees, appointed officials, and consultants filing pursuant to a conflict of interest code ("code filers").
 Obtain your disclosure categories, which describe the interests you must report, from your agency; they are not part of the Form 700 - Candidates running for local elective offices that are designated in a conflict of interest code (e.g., county sheriffs, city clerks, school board trustees, and water board members)

 Exception:

-- Candidates for a county central committee are not required to file the Form 700. - Members of newly created boards and commissions not yet covered under a conflict of interest code - Employees in newly created positions of existing agencies
+- Candidates for a county central committee are not required to file the Form 700 - Employees in newly created positions of existing agencies

-For more information, see Reference Pamphlet, page 3, at www.fppc.ca.gov.
+For more information, see Reference Pamphlet, page 3, at www. fppc.ca.gov.

 Where to file: